 Then comes buy-in from all stakeholders.
 A lack of buy-in from senior executives makes it nearly impossible to get the project off the ground at all.
 A lack of buy-in from those employees on the front line can lead to a tedious and difficult adoption process.
 And without buy-in from your middle managers, you won’t have any support in implementing best change management practices.

 It is important to establish a forum in which targets can be set and issues can be resolved: The establishment of an empowered cross-unit functional steering team is needed.

 It is striking how different teams within the organisation even use different terminology for the same thing, or how a savings target is interpreted differently depending if you work in Treasury or in Procurement.
 By sitting down together, you can address these differences together and take necessary action to stay ahead of the competition.

-The goal: Ensure that Procurement, AP and, Treasury have a common objective--secure the best deal from the supplier together, ensure the best use of own cash together, and manage supplier risk.
+The goal: Ensure that Procurement, AP and, Treasury have a common objective--secure the best deal from the supplier together, ensure the best use of cash together, and manage supplier risk.
 Together.

 Ready to learn more?

-For more information about how you can ensure the best use of cash without creating unnecessary pain for your teams or for your suppliers, check out the white paper 5 Ways to Optimize Working Capital.
+For more information about how you can ensure the best use of cash without creating unnecessary pain for your teams or for your suppliers, check out the white paper 5 Ways to Optimise Working Capital.

 Let’s keep in touch!
 We’d love to show you how Basware can help you simplify your operations and spend smarter.